LGBTQ rights in Laos: Culture, events and media

 The first public LGBT Pride in Laos was held in June 2012 on the sports field of the U.S. embassy in Vientiane, with 100 participants; the guests of honor were U.S. Ambassador to Laos Karen Stewart and Dr. Bounpheng Philavong, director of the Center for HIV/AIDS/STI (CHAS) at the Lao Ministry of Health.
 The event was organized by Laotian and intergovernmental organizations, including the Purple Sky Network, Lao Positive Health Association, Population Services International, the Burnet Institute, Family Health International, the Vientiane Youth Center for Health and Development, and UNFPA.

 In 2015, Proud to be Us Laos marked the first International Day Against Homophobia, Transphobia and Biphobia (IDAHOT) in Laos with support from the European Union.
-Lattavanh Sengdala became the first transgender advocate to appear on national television speaking of her experience as a transwoman in Laos.
-The IDAHOT celebration was also reported on Lao National Television, a governmental TV channel.
-In 2016, the European Union again supported the organising of the second IDAHOT celebration, where more diplomatic and civil society partners participated.
-Proud to be Us Laos also partnered with one of the UK's leading LGBT rights organisation, Stonewall.
+Lattavanh Sengdala became the first transgender advocate to appear on national television speaking of her experience as a trans woman in Laos.
+The IDAHOT celebration was reported on Lao National Television, a governmental TV channel.
+In 2016, the European Union supported the organising of the second IDAHOT celebration, where more diplomatic and civil society partners participated.
+Proud to be Us Laos partnered with one of the UK's leading LGBT rights organisation, Stonewall.

 In 2017, the British, Australian, American and Canadian embassies, in partnership with Proud to be Us Laos, hosted a reception in Vientiane.
 Chargé d'Affairs of the Canadian Embassy Lee-Anne Hermann said, "Today, let us unite in this global celebration of diversity and community.
 A coming together to share experiences and stories to deepen our understanding and appreciation of LGBTI persons and their contributions to society."
-The event was also attended by some representatives from the Lao Ministry of Foreign Affairs.
+The event was attended by some representatives from the Lao Ministry of Foreign Affairs.

 In 2018, four more embassies participated in the advocacy campaign, namely France, Germany, Switzerland and Luxembourg.
 The Australian embassy wrote a Facebook post about LGBT issues in Laos.
-The U.S embassy organised a small panel discussion with partners and Lao audience at the American Centre.
+The U.S. embassy organised a panel discussion with partners and Lao audience at the American Centre.

 IDAHOT 2019 was organised at the Australian embassy in Vientiane on 17 May.
-The event was attended by 15 embassies, staff from local Lao civil society organizations, international NGOs, and many others.
+The event was attended by 15 embassies, staff from local Lao civil society organizations, international NGOs, and others.